 Fresh fish and seafood are sold by the waterside here at The Hive, while squid, crab, pulled pork and steak feature on the restaurant menu.
 Sweet teeth are catered for in unique style with homemade honey ice cream (including a Turkish Delight version), and you'll be entertained by live music at the weekend.

 Cardigan Bay is just one of two places along the British coast where bottlenose dolphins can be spotted.
 Over 300 of them spend part of the year in the area, usually throughout the summer, peaking in numbers during September and October.
-Dolphin Tours is one of several companies operating trips to watch these wonderful creatures cavorting in their natural habitat.
+There are several companies operating boat trips, mainly from nearby pretty village of New Quay, to watch these wonderful creatures cavorting in their natural habitat.

 Hafod Estate - a landscape designed to please